-Traders are reminded that it is an offence to sell, or offer for sale any goods or services in any street unless the trader is in possession of a valid street trading licence approved by the Council.
+Traders are reminded that it is an offence to sell, or offer for sale any goods or services in any street from Sunday to Friday in Cookstown unless the trader is in possession of a valid street trading licence approved by the Council.
 (Saturday trading in Cookstown being the exception as other permitting arrangements apply.)

 Those trading illegally risk formal action being taken against them in line with the Council’s Enforcement Policy - potential action includes the seizure of any vehicles, equipment and goods and / or the instigation of legal proceedings.